tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **Notes**: Welcome everyone.
 Let me first explain the business context.

-In the Australian taxation system, individual tax returns have 10 deduction categories (D1-D10).
-All require substantiation with supporting documents:
+In the Australian taxation system, taxpayers claiming deductions must provide substantiation documents if their total claims exceed $300.
+The tax return has 10 deduction categories (D1-D10) covering work-related expenses, investment deductions, and other allowable claims.

-**Work-Related Expenses (D1-D6):**
-- D1: Work-related car expenses
-- D2: Work-related travel expenses
-- D3: Work-related clothing, laundry and dry-cleaning expenses
-- D4: Work-related self-education expenses
-- D5: Other work-related expenses
-- D6: Low-value pool deduction (decline in value of low-cost assets)

-**Investment & Other Deductions (D7-D10):**
-- D7: Interest deductions (expenses from earning interest income)
-- D8: Dividend deductions (expenses from earning dividend income)
-- D9: Gifts or donations (to deductible gift recipients)
-- D10: Cost of managing tax affairs

-Taxpayers submit scanned receipts, invoices, and other documents through the SSD-WRE pipeline to substantiate all these deduction claims.
-Taxation audit officers must review these submissions, extracting key fields like supplier names, ABNs, amounts, dates, and expense descriptions to verify the claims and map them to the correct D1-D10 category.
+Taxpayers submit scanned receipts, invoices, and other documents through the SSD-WRE pipeline to substantiate these deduction claims.
+Taxation audit officers must review these submissions, extracting key fields like supplier names, ABNs, amounts, dates, and expense descriptions to verify claims and categorize them correctly.

 Currently, this Information Extraction component uses LayoutLM to automatically extract these fields.
 However, LayoutLM's accuracy and reliability have become critical bottlenecks in the substantiation process.
 Today's PoC explores whether modern Vision Transformers can replace LayoutLM to improve extraction accuracy, reduce manual review workload, and ensure compliant substantiation processing.